Why Should I Sign My Kid Up For Martial Arts? Part 2

 There are so many ways for someone to feel confident in their ability to pursue martial arts.
 An experienced and perceptive instructor can play to the strengths of each student to help a hesitant new student gain confidence.

-Before I was a martial arts instructor, I taught piano teachers how to teach.
+The instructor Before I was a martial arts instructor, I taught piano teachers how to teach.
 I was fortunate to have been mentored by a visionary who saw the need for a process to train pianists who wanted to teach.
 She created a Master's program that has become the model for similar programs all over the world.

 In addition to studying theories on learning and practice, I was observed every week and got detailed feedback.
 My three years of apprenticeship made me a firm believer of "those who can, teach."
 Knowing how to do something doesn't automatically qualify someone to teach.